seanbaxter/circle/README.md

 I tried to bring the imperative constructs that C++ inherited from C into the compile-time realm.
 Collectively these new features support generic programming in a familiar, proven, imperative style.
 In the examples below, each statement has _intent_ (meaning it's clear what it does) and _heft_ (meaning it does something).
 Those are the traits that C brought to software design.
 I hope Circle is able to carry them over into generic programming, so that we can automate the tedious aspects of engineering and spend more time on the creative parts of design.

 Finally, I wrote Circle because I was tired of waiting.
 Why wait for 2023 or 2026 or 2030 for technical reports to become adopted and pushed out in future C++ compilers?
 I've wanted to use introspection, reflection and unrestricted compile-time execution since I started programming 22 years ago.
-The barriers of entry for compiler development are modest: you just need a computer, time, and a high threshold for pain.
+The barriers of entry for compiler development are modest: you just need a computer, time, and a high tolerance for pain.
 When it comes to the tools that I use every day to do my work, I felt it was time to control my own destiny and write the language I've always wanted to use.

 ## Circle is a triangle